SHARE

 A top view of an opened can of coconut milk with the lid pulled back, a slice of fresh coconut perched on the edge.
 Two blurred coconut halves linger in the background on a white surface. // FoodNouveau.com

 For that truly authentic, super-creamy gelato texture using this method, using regular (full-fat) coconut milk is non-negotiable in my book.
 Trust me on this: using ‘light’ coconut milk just leads to icy disappointment because of all that extra water.
+For homemade vegan gelato, light coconut milk behaves more like diluted milk than cream, which is why it tends to freeze icier and harder.

 So, when you’re grabbing a can at the store, flip it over and check the label: I always aim for brands listing at least 60% coconut extract.
 That percentage signals higher fat and solids–basically, the secret sauce for that dense, smooth texture we’re all chasing.